alc28/parse_mrk/README.md

 # parse_mrk
+by Adam Chandler
+April 2018

-Use R tidyverse to manipulate mrk record output from MarcEdit
+Use R tidyverse to manipulate mrk record output from MarcEdit.
 See MarcEdit documentation for instructions on how to convert .mrc marc format to .mrk.
 Includes case study: manipulate file with $0 URIs.